Find Trade Colleges

 $2,600 Yearly Tuition & Fees (In-State

-The total student population at Avera McKennan Hospital School of Radiologic Technology is 24, which includes 24 full-time undergraduates.
+There are 24 full-time undergraduates at Avera McKennan Hospital School of Radiologic Technology, and 24 students altogether.
 The school has a student-to-faculty ratio of 12 to 1.

 #14